EHang: EHang 216

 In March 2020, the Norwegian Civil Aviation Authority issued a permit for manned test and certification flights.
 It is the first such approval in Europe.

 On May 27, 2020, EHang obtained the world's first commercial pilot operation approval from the Civil Aviation Administration of China (“CAAC”) to use EHang 216 passenger-grade AAVs for air logistics purpose.
 The EHang 216 received a special flight operations certificate (SFOC) from Transport Canada Civil Aviation (TCCA) for test flights in Québec, Canada.

+Ehang 216-S

-Firefighting from the air
+Firefighting

-The EHang 216F is a version that can be used to fight fires from the air, especially in high-rise buildings.
-The maximum flight height is 600 m, it can carry up to 150 L of fire extinguishing.
-With a camera the fire is localized independently.
+The EHang 216F is a version designed for aerial firefighting, particularly in high-rise buildings.
+It has a maximum flight altitude of 600 meters and can carry up to 150 liters of fire extinguishing agent.
+Equipped with a camera, it can independently locate fires.

+The pilotless aircraft navigates preset routes using 5G wireless connectivity to communicate with the command center.
+It can reach an altitude of 9,843 feet (3,000 meters), and its onboard batteries provide a range of 22 miles (35 kilometers) or a flight time of 21 minutes per charge.
+Recharging is reported to take approximately 2 hours.
+The payload capacity is said to be 485 pounds (220 kilograms).
+Passengers enter through gull-wing doors, and the eVTOL features fixed landing gear.